gv211432/portfolio/lambda/ses-inbound/README.md

 In your DNS provider (for domain `mail.gaurav.one`):

 ```
 mail.gaurav.one.
-MX   10   inbound-smtp.ap-south-1.amazonaws.com.
+MX   10   inbound-smtp.us-east-1.amazonaws.com.
 ```

-(replace region if not `ap-south-1`).
 Also add SPF + DKIM + DMARC for outbound:

 ```
 mail.gaurav.one.
 TXT   "v=spf1 include:amazonses.com -all"
 _dmarc.mail.gaurav.one.
 TXT   "v=DMARC1; p=quarantine; rua=mailto:postmaster@gaurav.one"
 ```

-DKIM: run `aws ses verify-domain-dkim --domain mail.gaurav.one` and copy the three CNAMEs it returns into DNS.
+DKIM: run `aws ses verify-domain-dkim --domain mail.gaurav.one --region us-east-1` and copy the three CNAMEs it returns into DNS.

 ---